youkaicountry/yknytt/README.md

 If you find a bug in a level, just press "complain" on a level info screen.
 Your latest save will be sent to the server.
 There is no need to report it in issues, unless it requires some explanation.
 Results may appear [here](https://github.com/youkaicountry/yknytt/issues/200).

+### Working directory

+/Users/{user}/AppData/Roaming/YKnytt/ for Windows, ~/.local/share/YKnytt/ for Linux

 ### Building

-Requires Godot 3.6.beta5.mono and .NET Framework 4.8 Developer Pack for Windows (or mono-devel for Linux)
+Requires Godot 3.6.rc1.mono and .NET Framework 4.8 Developer Pack for Windows (or mono-devel for Linux)

 #### Export settings